Amazon Vendor Central and Seller Central: Definition

 Additionally, if you are a manufacturer currently selling to other retailers take note that you must adhere to Amazon’s Product Availability Policy for Manufacturers.
 It states that you must give the Amazon Vendor team the option to source these items competitively too.

-Despite all of this, you may still want to consider a hybrid model by answering the following questions:
+Despite all of this, you may still want to consider a hybrid model by answering the following question: “Do I switch entirely or do I use a hybrid model?”

-- If you have a decent variety or products that vary in spread and range then a hybrid model could be for you.
+- If you have a decent variety or products that vary in spread and range, then a hybrid Vendor / Seller Central model could be for you on Amazon.
 For example, if you are a clothing business and you offer a range of different items, then a hybrid model may work well for your business.
 Offer your top-selling products (i.e. shirts and pants) on the vendor side and then offer items that sell less (i.e. hats and socks) on the seller side.

 - If you are interested in increasing your product line but have products that are “high touch” i.e. need a lot of attention and nurturing, then you can test these products on the seller side as a vendor.

-A Seven Step Guide: Switching to Amazon Seller Central
+A 7 Step Guide: Switching from Amazon Vendor Central to Seller Central

 For this article, we spoke to several industry experts.
 Special thanks to the team at Nozani.
-You can find even more information regarding making the switch from Vendor to Seller Central here.
+You can find even more information regarding making the switch from Amazon Vendor Central to Seller Central here.

 Seller or Vendor: Either Way Sellics Saves the Day